RV29/VAE/README.md

 This project is a barebones implementation of the Variational Autoencoder as described in the paper Auto-Encoding Variational Bayes by Kingma and Welling (2013), created as partial fulfillment towards the course STA663.
 This implementation is strictly for the MNIST data set and data like it.

-Exlpore the demo file to see example of usage.
+Explore the demo file to see example of usage.

 ## Installation